Confederation Line east is on track — the west, maybe not | CBC News

 "And this is going to give them even better, more reliable, faster transit service."

-The western extension is scheduled to be completed by 2025, but that timeline is currently under review.

-The possible delay was flagged back in December by Ottawa's rail director Michael Morgan, who told councillors at the time that work on the west extension from Tunney's Pasture station to Moodie Drive and Baseline station looked to be 10 months behind schedule "on paper."
+The possible western delay was flagged back in December by Ottawa's rail director Michael Morgan, who told councillors at the time that work looked to be 10 months behind schedule "on paper."

-That information was overshadowed at the time by the news the completion of north-south Trillium Line extension was formally delayed from fall of 2022 to at least the spring of next year.
+That information was overshadowed at the time by the news the completion of the north-south Trillium Line extension was formally delayed from fall of 2022 to at least the spring of 2023.

 None of the EWC companies are working on the Trillium Line.
-Instead, it's SNC-Lavalin alone that won the $1.67-billion project to extend the Trillium Line to Riverside South.
+Instead, it's SNC-Lavalin alone that won the $1.67-billion project to extend the Trillium Line to Riverside South and the international airport.

 The city's finance and economic development committee is expecting a full update on Stage 2 rail construction this Friday.